benjha/nvrapids_olcf/build-scripts/OLCF_Summit_ppc64le/README.md

 ### Automatic deployment cuCIM

-ciCIM 21.08 has different dependencies with respect to RAPIDS, thus it should be deployed in a different conda environment.
+cuCIM 21.08 has different dependencies with respect to RAPIDS, thus it should be deployed in a different conda environment.
 To start its installation process use the next command:

 ```
 ./super_script_cucim.sh